 Their main role of presenting numbers is to give credibility to your message.
 Showing real numbers also engage your audience more than other abstract presentation parts.

 To make your charts presentation stand out from the others, avoid a default Excel look of data charts.
-Move your data visualizations to next level.
+Move your data visualizations to the next level.
 Get inspired by the following redesigned data chart.

 The template is a handy timesaver.
 However, with some little work, you can redesign default charts also by yourself.
 Let our chart design be an inspiration for you.
 Sometimes adding a simple shape or icon will do wonders :).